techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

   - How am I honoring my values?

-    Reading about Gods word , visiting meetings where Gods word is taught
+    Reading about Gods word, visiting meetings where Gods word is taught.

   - How am I dishonoring my values?

-    Not reading Gods word , not visiting Gods meetings where his word is taught, not socializing with Gods community , not giving him my best and not giving him 100%.
+    Not reading Gods word, not visiting Gods meetings where his word is taught, not socializing with Gods community, not giving him my best and not giving him 100%.

   - How might I do or be something in a way that honors my values?

-    To make steps in gods community : become baptized , serve in his community , preach&practice his word.
+    To make steps in gods community: become baptized, serve in his community, preach&practice his word.